Steven17D/Lego3/docs/source/guides/development_guide.md

 Lego 3 is a completely new project, written from scratch, but its requirements based on insights from the previous testing infrastructure we used.

-Read the requirements for this project [here](https://docs.google.com/document/d/1gSl9_jS_pIAkGtNLJSBKUGRbcOhALKMzv1ewWZSSElg/edit?usp=sharing) under "Requirments".
+Read the requirements for this project [here](https://docs.google.com/document/d/1gSl9_jS_pIAkGtNLJSBKUGRbcOhALKMzv1ewWZSSElg/edit?usp=sharing) under "Requirements".

 #### Terminology and Structure (*Mandatory*)